 “Out of an abundance of caution and to protect public health and food safety, I encourage consumers to dispose of any foods purchased from salad bars, olive bars and ready-to-eat hot and cold food areas from these stores between mid-March and the end of April,” said Jamie Clover Adams, MDARD director.
 “Although most of these types of foods may have already been eaten or disposed of, some may still be in refrigerators or freezers.”

-We contacted MDARD to determine if the July 2016 article was accurate or represented a continuation of events that occurred in March and April of 2016.
-A representative there told us that the agency issued the original salad bar warning “in an abundance of caution,” that no one to their knowledge was sickened by the incidents, and that a suspect was arrested in early May 2016.
-No further developments in that case (such as arraignments) affected the Ann Arbor community.
+We contacted MDARD to determine whether the July 2016 article was accurate, or whether it represented a continuation of events that occurred in March and April of 2016.
+An MDARD representative told us that the agency had issued the original salad bar warning “in an abundance of caution,” that no one (to their knowledge) had been sickened by the reported incidents, and that a suspect in the case had been arrested in early May 2016.

-The MDARD representative double-checked with the FBI to ensure no such warning was issued.
-A representative from that agency stated that the statement referred to food from open hot or cold food bars or the produce aisle in one particular store, and only between late April and early May 2016, adding that the FBI was not, and is not, urging shoppers to avoid grocery stores.
-That remained the case when the already misleading claim was republished by Q Political on 12 May 2017.
+The MDARD representative double-checked with the FBI to ensure that no such general warning had been issued.
+The original cautionary statement referred only to food from open hot or cold food bars or the produce aisle in one particular store, and only to items purchased between late April and early May 2016; the FBI did not (and has not) urged shoppers to avoid grocery stores in general+.
+(That remained the case when the already misleading claim was republished by Q Political on 12 May 2017.)